samh4cks/samh4cks.github.io/_posts/2023-08-19-keeper-hackthebox.md

 |_http-server-header: nginx/1.18.0 (Ubuntu)
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-We have found two services, SSH and HTTP.
-First, we will enumerate HTTP.
-Let's jump into it in enumeration phase.
+We have discovered two services: SSH and HTTP.
+Let's begin by enumerating the HTTP service.
+Allow us to delve into the enumeration phase.

 ## Enumeration